matteobecchi/timeseries_analysis/README.md

  * `sigma` is smaller than the fit interval;
  * the height of the peak is at least half the value of the maximum;
  * the relative uncertanty over the fit parameters is smaller than 0.5.
-6. Finally the fit with the best score is chosen.
+6. Finally, the fit with the best score is chosen.
+If only one of the two converged, that one is chosen.
 If none of the fits converges, the iterative procedure stops.